Who has the right to acquire the Argentine nationality?

 How can I book an appointment?

-The interested party or the parents should send the documents above in the specified format to email@example.com.
+The interested party or the parents should upload the documents above in the specified format to a link (provided by the Consulate or by the interested party) and notify firstname.lastname@example.org.

 You will be assigned two appointments once the documentation has been checked.